 Laundry – Goes out on Wednesday/ comes back on Thursday.

 Letters – Letters are needed every Tuesday, Thursday, and Saturday to get into dinner!!!

-Little Chief – A younger camper chosen by the tribe chiefs to join in the opening ceremony of council fire.
-She carries the tribe staff into council fire.
+Little Chief – A younger camper chosen by the tribe chiefs to join in the opening ceremony of camp fire.
+She carries the tribe staff into camp fire.

 Lower Camp — All campers competing grades 1-6.

 Lower Inter – A camper who has just completed 5th grade.

 Lower Pioneer – A camper who has just completed 8th grade.